buibr/csv-helper/README.md

 while( $csv->valid() ){

-    //  get current item as array.
+    //  get item as array.
     $item = $csv->current(true);

     //  get the the value of Firstname column from current record.